Precision Measurement of Large Shear Signals: The Method

 It can be shown that the reduced shear can be estimated using the multipole moments of the galaxy image's power spectrum \citep{2011JCAP...11..041Z}:

 where

 $\tilde{W}_{\beta}$ ($=\exp (-\beta^{2} k^{2} / 2)$) is the power of the isotropic Gaussian PSF, and $\beta$ is its scale radius.
-The factor $T(\vec{k})$ is applied to transform the PSF into the isotropic Gaussian form.
+The factor $T(\vec{k})$ is applied to transform the PSF into the isotropic Gaussian form\footnote{Generalization to elliptical Gaussian forms is possible, but would result in modified formulations.
+This topic is however beyond the scope of this work. } , standardizing the PSF model for computational tractability while maintaining analytical simplicity.
 This method is only accurate to the second order in shear.
 We aim to develop an approach that extends it to higher orders.
 We find it hard to achieve this goal by using higher order moments in FQ.
 Alternatively, we consider nullifying the quadrupole moments by distorting the coordinates in the definitions of moments using pseudo shear signals.
 We therefore refer to it as Fourier\_Quad\_Nulling (FQN).
 This turns out to be a viable way, as we show in the next section.